CyberMonitor/orquestra-docs/v1/content/qe-cli/get-workflow-results.md

 ---
 title: Get Workflow Results
-description: How to get the results of your workflow
+summary: Getting the results of your completed workflow
 weight: 5
 ---